 (1) The passenger has 30 days after the expiration of ticket validity to request a refund for goods and services purchased but not used.

-- (a) For a service charge of \$35.00 CAD, a partially used ticket may be refunded more than one month after the expiry date shown on the ticket but not later than one year from the date of issuance of the original ticket. - (b) For a service charge of \$35.00 CAD, an unused ticket may be refunded more than one month after the expiry date shown on the ticket but not later than two years from the date of issuance of the original ticket.
+This does not apply to purchased extra services (e.g. advance seat reservations, upgrades).
+(For refund of advance seat reservation see Rule 41 (B)(2)(b).
+For refund of upgrades see Rule 115 (E).)
+(2) For a service charge of \$60.00 CAD, a partially used ticket may be refunded more than one month after the expiry date shown on the ticket but not later than one year from the date of issuance of the original ticket.